readthedocs/blog/securing-build-processes.rst

 This new system is part of an over-due security update to help isolate arbitrary code execution.
-As Read the Docs has grown, protecting against arbitrary execution was a rapidly concern.
+As Read the Docs has grown, protecting against arbitrary execution was a rapidly growing concern.
 This build isolation layer was developed as part of readthedocs.com, where security concerns are paramount due to private repository access.
 We've been testing it for roll out on the community site since then, but hadn't committed to switching production build